-The Tao Te Ching is a manual that helps us peek through biology’s covers to reveal the deeper whats and whys of reality as best it can using words.
+The Tao Te Ching is a manual that helps us peek through biology’s covers to reveal the deeper whats and whys of reality as best it can with words.
 Chapter 70 acknowledges the difficulty of this… My words are very easy to understand… yet no one in the world can understand.

 Why do those who have everything seem to want more?
 The more wealth people have, the more they tend to spend it on raising their standard of living: beans to caviar, Fords to Rolls Royces, houses to mansions, and so on.
-From a symptom’s point of view, the inescapable fact is that the mundane cheap things never do bring contentment.
+From a symptom’s point of view (p.141), the inescapable fact is that the mundane “cheap” things never bring contentment.
 Thus, we spend what we can afford to upgrade our things in the hope that better and more will offer contentment.
 They don’t in any lasting sense, and so our hunger quest continues.
 Riches never bring contentment.
-It is often just the other way around as chapter 33 hints, He who knows contentment is rich.
+It is often the other way around as chapter 33 hints, He who knows contentment is rich.
 Getting and having is an external object oriented experience.
 Contentment is a subjective experience.
 The former, getting and having, promises contentment, and so we chase after whatever we value.
 Ironically, only giving up and letting go bring contentment.
 Yet even then, we can only feel this in a moment-to-moment giving up and letting go.
 We can’t just let-go and move on!

 Taking and giving produce each other,